PRE & POST PARTUM PHYSIOTHERAPY AT THE INJURY CLINIC

 WHAT TO EXPECT

-During a post-partum assessment with our physiotherapists, you will likely be asked a series of questions, many of which may seem slightly intrusive or personal.
-These help us gain insight into any potential problems and assess where your baseline may be.
-From this information it may be decided that we need to refer you to a Women’s Health Physiotherapist for further assessment prior to starting treatment at The Injury Clinic.
+During your initial appointment, you are likely to be asked a series of questions, some of which may seem slightly intrusive or personal (some of these questions are listed below).
+These questions help us gain an insight into any potential problems and assess where your baseline may be.
+It is, however, important to remember:

 – How far post-partum are you?